-D. [The system tracks the compliant and non-compliant (BA) months for participants who must meet these requirements.
+D. The system tracks the compliant and noncompliant months for participants who must meet these requirements.
 A compliant month is a month in which an ABAWD is either exempt as specified in MS 2105 or by complying with the requirements as specified in MS 2100.
-A BA month is a month in which an ABAWD is not exempt and not meeting the requirements.
-In addition, an ABAWD can receive bonus months after accumulating 3 BA months as specified in MS 2750.
+A noncompliant month is a month in which an ABAWD is not exempt and not meeting the requirements.
+This is considered a BA month.
+In addition, an ABAWD can receive bonus months after accumulating 3 noncompliant (BA) months as specified in MS 2750.
 Pro-rated months DO NOT count as a BA month.]